iamamritpalrandhawa/MusicWebsite/README.md

-# MusicBot
+# MusicWebsite
-This is my first Music bot
+This is my First Music Website.